svolain/http-server/README.md

 # HTTP - Server

-This is a HTTP server project designed to handle HTTP/1.1 requests and responses across modern web browsers.
+This is a HTTP server designed to handle HTTP/1.1 requests and responses across modern web browsers.
 Inspired by the architecture and configuration styles of the NGINX server, this project introduces key networking and server management concepts such as socket programming, non-blocking I/O, request parsing, and client-server communication.